 The membership account on the Extranet is purged one year after its closure.

-Data on the association and its dealings: For members, data are retained for three years from the end of membership or longer (i) with the express consent of the data subject, (ii) in the event of dispute or (iii) in fulfilment of legal obligations and/or public service missions.
+– Data on the administrative life of the association: For members, data are retained for three years from the end of membership or longer (i) with the express consent of the data subject, (ii) in the event of dispute or (iii) in fulfilment of legal obligations and/or public service missions.
 For trustees, data are retained for six years from the end of the term of office or longer (i) with the express consent of the data subject, (ii) in the event of dispute or (iii) in fulfilment of legal obligations and/or public service missions.

 Voting cookies: Once the elector has finished voting, all identifying information is eliminated.